 By Ferry & Road: From the North Island, two car & passenger ferry companies ply the Cook Straight between Wellington and Picton - The Interislander and the Bluebridge, both with a 3 hour sailing time.
 On arriving in Picton, you have a choice of two different routes to travel to Nelson, and then onto Golden Bay.
 The direct route takes just under 4 hours to drive to Adrift in Golden Bay; the scenic route through the Queen Charlotte Sounds takes an extra hour.
 Car rental is available at the Picton ferry terminal.

 By Road: The most direct route is north to Amberly and through the Lewis Pass to Murchison.
 Head towards Nelson and watch for the turnoff to Motueka where you can join Highway 60 to Golden Bay.
 You should allow 7 hours driving time.
-An alternative route is to travel up the east coast to Kaikora and on to Blenheim.
-From here you head west to Nelson, Motueka and over the "Marble Mountain" to Golden Bay.
+An alternative route from Christchurch was to travel up the east coast on SH1 to Kaikora and on to Blenheim, this road is currently CLOSED, however it is due to re-open 15th December 2017 but please check its status before planning on using this route.

-To see Adrift in Golden Bay on Google Maps, please go to our Location page.
+To view Adrift in Golden Bay on Google Maps, please go to our Location page.